Ukrainian drone attacks on oil refineries have some Russian regions running on empty

 Individually, none of these problems caused lasting or widespread disruption in Russia.
 But together, they have transformed an expected annual price fluctuation into a problem for the government.

-To try to ease the shortage, Russia on July 28 paused gasoline exports, with the Energy Ministry hoping to continue restrictions into September.
-Oil company managers have been summoned to government meetings twice this month to discuss the shortages, Russian media reported.
+To try to ease the shortage, Russia has paused gasoline exports, with officials Wednesday declaring a full ban until Sept.
+30 and a partial ban affecting traders and intermediaries until Oct.
+31. Oil company managers have also been summoned to government meetings twice this month to discuss the shortages, Russian media reported.

 Moscow is largely spared from shortages